eohara-ie/stroke-predictions/report.md

 ### Project Overview

-OK

-Student provides a high-level overview of the project in layman’s terms.
-Background information such as the problem domain, the project origin, and related data sets or input data is given.

 Stroke is an ailment affecting the normal blood supply to the brain.
 According to the [World Health Organisation](https://www.who.int/bulletin/volumes/94/9/16-181636/en/) stroke is the second leading cause of death globally, accounting for 10.2% of deaths in 2016.

 Based on numbers of deaths alone, incidence appears to increase dramatically with age.
 A recent publication of the [International Journal of Scientific & Engineering Research](https://www.ijser.org/researchpaper/Stroke-Prediction-Models-A-Systematic-Review.pdf) outlines some existing models for cardiovascular risk assessment, which are used to predict strokes.
 There may be scope to improve on these using Machine Learning techniques.